agility/agility-gatsby-starter/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/a9f9e3f0-fdb0-4b12-8df5-a0c2c365c3c4/deploy-status)](https://app.netlify.com/sites/agility-gatsby-starter-gatsbycloud/deploys)
 ![Azure Static Web Apps CI/CD](https://github.com/agility/agility-gatsby-starter/workflows/Azure%20Static%20Web%20Apps%20CI/CD/badge.svg)

-Want to learn about [Agility CMS + Gatsby?](https://help.agilitycms.com/hc/en-us/articles/360039879872) and why its a match made in heaven?
+Want to learn about why [Agility CMS + Gatsby?](https://help.agilitycms.com/hc/en-us/articles/360039879872) is a match made in heaven?

-This repo is a great starting point to get a Gatsby project up and running quickly with Agility CMS as the Content Management System.
+This project is meant to be used with our **Blog Template**, and is a great starting point to get a Gatsby project up and running quickly with Agility CMS as the Content Management System.

-This site uses the [Agility CMS Gatsby Source Plugin](https://github.com/agility/gatsby-source-agilitycms) and it is meant to be used with the **Blog Template** in Agility CMS.
+# Features

+1. [Gatsby V3](https://www.gatsbyjs.com/blog/gatsby-v3/) - The latest version of Gatsby’s core framework which introduces massive improvement to the developer and user experience.
+2. [AgilityImage](https://github.com/agility/gatbsy-image-agilitycms) - A custom image component utilizing the new Gatsby Image Plugin that take's images stored within Agility CMS and handles all of the hard parts of displaying responsive images that follow best practices for performance on your website or application.
-Our source plugin with Gatsby will only refresh content that has changed since your last build, so you can rest easy your builds will be fast, regardless of how many pages you have.
+3. [Agility CMS Gatsby Source Plugin](https://github.com/agility/gatsby-source-agilitycms) - our official Gatsby plugin that will only refresh content that has changed since your last build, so you can rest easy your builds will be fast, regardless of how many pages you have.

 **Preview Site** (Gatsby Cloud): https://agility-gatsby-starter-5854363761.gtsb.io/

 **Production Site** (Netlify):
 https://agility-gatsby-starter-gatsbycloud.netlify.com/

 ## Documentation

 [Learn how to get started with Gatsby and Agility CMS](https://help.agilitycms.com/hc/en-us/articles/360037873531)

-# Table of contents
+## Table of contents

 - [What is Agility CMS?
 What makes it different?](#what-is)
 - [Getting up and running](#start)